ubicloud/bdev_ubi/README.md

 * Magic bytes (9 bytes): `BDEV_UBI\0`
 * Metadata version major (2 bytes)
 * Metadata version minor (2 bytes)
-* stripe_size_mb (1 byte)
+* stripe_size_kb (1 byte)
-* Stripe headers: 4 byte per stripes.
+* Stripe headers: 2 byte per stripes.
 Currently it specifies whether a stripe has been fetched from image or not.
-31-bits are reserved for future extension.
+15-bits are reserved for future extension.
 * Padding to make the total size 8MB.

 Then at the 8MB offset the actual disk data starts.